 Regardless of the time of year, be sure to check out Pattern Based Writing: Quick & Easy Essay.
 I confess, the program is more of a real solution than it is a quick fix.
 However, more and more excited elementary and middle school teachers are discovering that they can get real writing improvement faster than they ever dreamed possible!

 The state writing assessment resources found on this page are designed to help teachers learn what kind of writing results they should be striving to achieve.
-The Pattern Based Writing: Quick & Easy Essay program makes achieving those results quick and easy!
+The Pattern Based Writing: Quick & Easy Essay program makes achieving those results a reality—quickly and easily!

 State Writing Assessment Resources: The Six Components

-On the state-testing resource pages below, you will find:
+On the state-testing resource pages found below, you will find: